 The SKC Aluminum Cyclone is a lightweight respirable dust sampler that is used with a filter loaded into a three-piece filter cassette.
 The cyclone separates dust particles according to size.
 The respirable particles collect on a filter for analysis while larger particles fall into the grit pot and are discarded.

-The ACGIH, NIOSH, International Organization for Standardization, and European Standard Committee (ISO/CEN-ISO Standard 7708:1995) specify a collection efficiency curve with a median cut-point at 4 µm.
+The ACGIH, NIOSH, International Organization for Standardization (ISO 7708:1995), and European Standard Committee (CEN) specify a collection efficiency curve with a median cut-point at 4 µm.
 When performing respirable dust sampling with cyclones, it is important to adjust the flow rate to give the closest possible match over the whole curve (not just at a single point).
 The ACGIH/ISO/CEN curve requires using the flow rate that minimizes the bias of the cyclone separation from this curve.

 New York University Medical Center, a leading aerosol research organization, has calibrated the SKC Aluminum Cyclone and the results were carefully evaluated for bias over the whole curve, showing that 2.5 L/min* most closely matches the curve.
 The SKC Aluminum Cyclone meets the ACGIH/ISO/CEN curve at 2.5 L/min as specified in NIOSH Method 0600.
 The SKC Aluminum Cyclone is also specified in NIOSH 7500 for Silica and NIOSH 0600 for Particulates Not Otherwise Regulated.

-The SKC Aluminum Cyclone is used with a three-piece filter cassette, a filter cassette holder, and a constant flow personal sampling pump such as one of the SKC Universal XR Series samplers.
+The SKC Aluminum Cyclone is used with a three-piece filter cassette, a filter cassette holder, and a constant flow personal sampling pump such as the SKC AirChek Series sample pumps.

 A representative weighed filter with a support pad is placed into a three-piece cassette (with inlet section removed) and attached to the cyclone.
 The cyclone-cassette assembly is then attached to the filter cassette holder.
-The pump with the cyclone-cassette assembly in line is calibrated with a primary standard calibrator such as the Defender Calibrator Cat.
-No. 717 Series.
+The pump with the cyclone-cassette assembly in line is calibrated with a standard calibrator such as the chek-mate 375 Series.
 The grit pot remains on the cyclone during calibration and sampling.

 The cyclone is clipped to a worker’s collar or pocket as close to the breathing zone as possible.
 The pump is clipped to the worker’s belt or placed in a protective pouch.
 The pump is activated and the worker wears the apparatus during the entire sampling period.
 After sampling, the filter cassette is removed, sealed, and sent with all data to a laboratory for analysis.